Examples#

 import pgenlib as pg

-In this example, we show how to use adelie to run lasso on GWAS datasets.
-These datasets often come as .bed or .pgen (PLINK) files accompanied by other files containing metadata.
-The main feature matrix of interest is the genotype matrix or a single-nucleotide polymorphism (SNP) matrix.
-This matrix contains values in the range \(\{0,1,2,\mathrm{NA}\}\) with both large number of samples (e.g. 0.5 million) and features (e.g. 1.7 million).
+of samples (e.g. 0.5 million) and features (e.g. 1.7 million).
 As a result, special care must be taken to represent such a large matrix to avoid memory issues and optimize for the matrix operations required to solve the lasso.
 The response vector is typically some measurement of a phenotype such as standing height.
 The goal is then to learn the association between the genetic information and the phenotype.
-We will demonstrate that adelie can easily handle such a use-case.
+We will demonstrate that adelie

 As a reference, we list a few works in the literature that aim to apply lasso on the UK Biobank, one popular GWAS dataset that has been carefully studied in a wide range of applications.

-Since we only wish to demonstrate the workflow of using adelie to solve lasso on GWAS datasets, we work with a small-scale example.
+to solve lasso on GWAS datasets, we work with a small-scale example.
 The example dataset is provided in the data folder, which contains PLINK files for the SNP matrix and a CSV file containing the phenotype and covariates.
 The PLINK files are taken from SnpArrays.jl.
-For this demonstration, we randomly generated the phenotype.
-The covariates include sex and the 10 largest principle components (PCs) of the SNP matrix.
+For this demonstration, we randomly

-In the following, we outline the steps of applying adelie.
+In the following, we outline the steps of applying adelie

 Load the Dense SNP Matrix#

 Due to memory issues, the user should not read the full SNP matrix as a dense matrix!
 It is recommended to read them in batches of columns instead.
-Typically, we read per chromosome so that we create 22 .snpdat files.
+Typically, we read per chromosome so that we create 22 .snpdat

-We now demonstrate using pgenlib how to read the PLINK files as a dense matrix.
-For more information on how to use pgenlib, we direct the readers to the GitHub page.
+how to read the PLINK files as a dense matrix.
+For more information on how to use pgenlib

 We first define the data directory and the relevant PLINK file names.